take for granted

 双语例句

-有多少微小而确定的幸福是你们认为理所当然地拥有而其实正有人渴望拥有而不能的? - Instead, focus on appreciating things that you may take for granted.
+有多少微小而确定的幸福是你们认为理所当然地拥有而其实正有人渴望拥有而不能的? - The things we often take for granted.